 Sometimes there is gold dust sprinkled on a project.
 That project was one of those.
 We didn’t photograph the story for commercial value.
 It was just a beautiful summer day to create a beach series with feeling.

 When I look at the images of Amy, I think of the American girl from Georgia.

 Willie Nelson’s song, ” Just Breathe “, reminds me of the freedom while clicking the shutter on the beach.
 That day was free, a feather and floating moments blowing in the wind.

-In the breeze, Amy’s long blond hair, a white dress against the blue sky and tanned skin on the sand.
+I photographed Amy’s long blond hair, a white dress against the blue sky and tanned skin on the sand in the breeze.

 The open space, the isolation and peace, we both felt calm and inspired.
 It is a series I think back to often.
 It is a series that left a lasting impression, reminding me of the immense joy of being a photographer.